-This form is used to document actions taken during any s system.
-If any of the steps taken are not consistent with Departure Form" and follow the reporting requirements in this procedure, document the Flare Collection System 1 1.
-Beginning of Startup Event Date: Time: 2.
-End of Startup Event Date: Time: 3.
-Duration of Startup Event (hours): 4.
-Description of Affected Equipment: 5.
-Cause/Reason for Startup: 6.
-Name of person completing this form (please prin nt): 7.
-Date completed: 8.
-Type of Shutdown (check one): Manual Automatic If this is an automatic startup, skip sections If this is a manual startup, the procedure list steps completed and continue on to section 10. k off the 9.
-STARTUP PROCEDURE CHECKLIST Check if procedure was followed 10.
-Did the actual steps taken vary from the procedu If response is "Yes," proceed to section 11 YES NO 11.
-Did this startup result in an exceedance of any a limitation?
-If response is "Yes," proceed to section 12 - YES Пио 12.
-Describe the emission standard that was exceed Form."
-Notify the appropriate regulatory agency vecommencing the actions that an event inconsistent wof an applicable emission limitation has occurred.
-If after the end of the event. erbally or by fax within 2 wo with the SSM Plan and which orking days after a resulted in an e exceedance
+This form is used to document actions taken during any startup of any portion of the gas collection system.
+If any of the steps taken are not consistent with this procedure, document the variations Departure Form and follow the reporting requirements in the SSM plan.

+Flare Collection System

+1. Beginning of Startup Event Date: Time:

+2. End of Startup Event Date: Time:

+3. Duration of Startup Event (hours):

+4. Description of Affected Equipment:

+5. Cause/Reason for Startup:

+6. Name of person completing this form (please print):

+7. Date completed:

+8. Type of Shutdown (check one): natic

+If this is an automatic startup, skip sections 9 and 10 below and go to section 11.
+If this is a manual startup, the procedure listed in section 9 be should be followed steps completed and continue on to section 10. .
+Check off the

+9. STARTUP PROCEDURE CHECKLIST Check if procedure was followed

+10. Did the actual steps taken vary from the procedure specified above?
+If response is "Yes," proceed to section 11 below.
+If "No," stop. es 🔲 no

+11. Did this startup result in an exceedance of any applicable emission limitation?
+If response is "Yes," proceed to section 12 below.
+If "No," stop. es 🔲 no

+12. Describe the emission standard that was exceeded below.
+Complete a "SSM Plan Dep Form."
+Notify the appropriate regulatory agency verbally or by fax within 2 working days commencing the actions that an event inconsistent with the SSM Plan and which resulted of an applicable emission limitation has occurred.
+Follow up in writing to the agency with after the end of the event. s after in an exceedance